Jake Paul vs Anthony Joshua: British heavyweight star weighs inside 245lbs limit for fight against YouTube star

 - Not got Sky?
 Get Sky Sports or stream with no contract on NOW

-The American took to the stage first, flexing his muscles before sending a message that he's "dialled in" while screaming over the crowd.
+The American took to the stage first on Thursday for the official weigh-in, flexing his muscles before yelling to the crowd that he was "dialled in".

-Whereas the former heavyweight of the world stood confidently and calmly, giving a simple thumbs up to his weight confirmation, capturing his seemingly relaxed approach to Friday's fight.
+Former heavyweight of the world AJ by contrast stood confidently and calmly, giving a simple thumbs up to his weight confirmation, capturing his seemingly relaxed approach to Friday's fight.

-A 22 x 22 foot ring has also been confirmed, which is larger than the usual 20 feet but is still within standard regulation.

 The eight-round sanctioned fight with 10oz gloves will take place at the Kaseya Center, Florida, with Joshua returning to the ring for the first time since his knockout loss to Daniel Dubois in September 2024.